 - Homemade baby wipes (I probably spend $12/year on baby wipes for a full time diapered kid)

-- Oil cleansing method to wash your face (EVOO is expensive, but you use so very little, it’s cheap in the long run)
+- Oil cleansing method to wash your face (EVOO (use the code STEWARDSHIP for 10% off at that site!) is expensive, but you use so very little, it’s cheap in the long run)

 - Zit treatment and acne cream: I’ve been using Redmond Clay, and you can be economical by buying it dry and mixing it with water yourself.
 (Here’s a You Tube video showing how.)